How to sell online internationally with Shopify

 • Show similar purchasing habits

-How to fulfil your products abroad
+How to fulfill your products abroad

 Selling international products involves more than just setting up your website to target a new market.
 Before making sales, you must be prepared to deliver products to international customers.

-Fulfiling your products involves three main steps:
+Fulfilling your products involves three main steps:

 • Shipping.
 The question isn’t so much, “Does Shopify ship internationally?” — it’s more a question of how!
 Shopify Shipping makes it easy to deliver orders by letting you purchase international shipping labels directly from your account and automatically generating the correct customs forms for you.
-Shopify also partners with local carriers in your area (DPD and Evri in the UK) to facilitate delivery.

 [Related: The ultimate guide to paying overseas suppliers]